pjreddie/darknet/README.md

 * optimized memory allocation during network resizing when `random=1`
 * optimized initialization GPU for detection - we use batch=1 initially instead of re-init with batch=1
 * added correct calculation of **mAP, F1, IoU, Precision-Recall** using command `darknet detector map`...
-* added drawing of chart of average loss during training
+* added drawing of chart of average-Loss and accuracy-mAP (`-map` flag) during training
+* run `./darknet detector demo ... -json_port 8070 -mjpeg_port 8090` as JSON and MJPEG server to get results online over the network by using your soft or Web-browser
 * added calculation of anchors for training
 * added example of Detection and Tracking objects: https://github.com/AlexeyAB/darknet/blob/master/src/yolo_console_dll.cpp
 * fixed code for use Web-cam on OpenCV 3.x